 One of the newest exhibits at the Newport Aquarium brings you up close and personal with the sharks.
 Shark Ray Bay Theater is a collection of high-density acrylic tunnels that allow you to walk through the waters of the sharks.
 Enjoy the adrenaline of the first-ever Shark Bridge, where you can walk directly over the shark tank.

 It is essential to know that the animals you’re viewing are treated humanely and that their captivity is for education and conservation.
 The Newport Aquarium is accredited by the Association of Zoos and Aquariums, holding them to the highest care and exhibition standards.

 Kentucky is known for its brilliant balance of nature, and it can maintain and teach about the importance of protecting our environment through programs and education centers like this.

 Not only can you learn about the wildlife growing in the local region, but you can also indulge your curiosity about conservation through hunting and fishing, and so much more.

-The Salato Wildlife Education Center offers lessons and exhibits focused around pollinators with the Living Bee Tree, Snakes of Kentucky, Alligator Snapping Turtles, Bald Eagles, Bobcats, Monarch butterflies, and several others by season.
+The Salato Wildlife Education Center offers lessons and exhibits focused on pollinators with the Living Bee Tree, Snakes of Kentucky, Alligator Snapping Turtles, Bald Eagles, Bobcats, Monarch butterflies, and several others by season.
 The Best Western Parkside Inn is the nearby accommodation where the wildlife center is located.

-Outside of the learning center, you have access to four miles of hiking trails, two lakes for fishing if you’ve got your license, and picnic shelters for family gatherings, pausing for lunch or celebrating something special.
+Outside of the learning center, you have access to four miles of hiking trails, two lakes for fishing if you’ve got your license, and picnic shelters for family gatherings, pausing for lunch, or celebrating something special.